 Calculated: This option includes the budgets and prices of the children (Milestones & Tasks).
 We recommend choosing this for work that is billed based on your time & work logged.
 This option will always include your Materials & Expenses and include them in the budget.

 Non-Billable: This option sets all your work logged as Non-Billable.
 We recommend choosing this option for internal work, or for work which aren't considered as part of your invoicing.
 As your work cannot be invoiced with this option, it will exclude any option to select a Service Budget.

 Service Budget: This is the depicted budget based on your options chosen above.
 It will either be defined manually by yourself (Fixed Fee), it will sum up the children (Calculated) or not be present (Non-Billable).

 Service Item: Search from your pre-set list of Service Templates.
 This will allow you to keep track of the Services you are providing, for your personal records.
 This will not affect the Budget price.
-Work set against the Project directly will utilize this service, and therefor adopt the ledger & tax codes tied to your service template.
+Work set against the Project directly will utilize this service, and therefore adopt the ledger & tax codes tied to your service template.

 Rate: The rate you want to apply to work logged against the object.
 This can be your Staff Rates, or an override rate, or no rate.
 These rates will determine usage against your budget & pricing.
-This option is unavailable with Non-Billable budgets, as it wouldn't have any rates that can applied to the Client. .
+This option is unavailable with Non-Billable budgets, as it wouldn't have any rates that can be applied to the Client.